- Expected Apparel

-- A 2-week written notice is required to quit the program.
-Please note – if a notice is no received, tuition is due.
+- A written notice is required to cancel your class.
+This notice must be submitted a minimum of 48 hours before the scheduled camp or tuition processing.
+This can be emailed directly to firstname.lastname@example.org for prompt processing.
+Please note – if a notice is not received, tuition is due.
 This notice is to help us ensure that our class ratios stay consistent and so that students on our waiting list get a chance to take an empty spot.

-- If you turn in your 2-week notice, your spot in class will be given to the next student on the list after that 2 week period is up.
+- If you submit your cancellation notice, your spot in class will be given to the next student on the waiting list.
 We cannot guarantee your spot in class if you should change your mind and decide to remain with the program.